axvr/Vivid-Legacy.vim/README.md

    " Brief help
    " :PluginList       - lists configured plugins
-   " :PluginInstall    - installs plugins; append `!` to update or just :PluginUpdate " :PluginSearch foo - searches for foo; append `!` to refresh local cache " :PluginClean      - confirms removal of unused plugins; append `!` to auto-approve removal "
+   " :PluginInstall    - installs plugins; append `!` to update or just :PluginUpdate " :PluginClean      - confirms removal of unused plugins; append `!` to auto-approve removal "
    " see :h vundle for more details or wiki for FAQ